-April 27, 2016
+April 28, 2017

-IIPA Welcomes USTR Special 301 Report
+IIPA Welcomes USTR 2017 Special 301 Report

-Special 301 Report Highlights Market Access and Enforcement Challenges for U.S. Creative Industries in Major Overseas Markets
+2017 Special 301 Report Highlights Market Access and Enforcement Challenges for U.S. Creative Industries in Major Overseas Markets

-Washington - The International Intellectual Property Alliance® (IIPA®) welcomes the 2016 Special 301 Report issued today by the Office of the United States Trade Representative (USTR).
+Washington - The International Intellectual Property Alliance® (IIPA®) welcomes the 2017 Special 301 Report issued today by the Office of the United States Trade Representative (USTR).
 This annual report, mandated by Congress, identifies many of the major impediments to expanding legitimate global commerce in creative works.
+IIPA extends its gratitude to USTR and the other agencies that contributed to the report for their hard work on the Special 301 process and their continued engagement to promote strong copyright protection and enforcement by our trading partners.